 I was so nervous during the first day that I fainted on stage and completely missed the opening speech.
 Thankfully, the conference turned out to be a huge success.”

 The conference ended up attracting almost 500 visitors and thus history was made.
 It also turned out to be the first of many conferences.
-Stay tuned for future posts where we will cover every year leading up to the 8th GFH conference later this year.
+Stay tuned for future posts where we will cover every year leading up to the 8th GFH conference.